irene-joseph/Book-App/README.md

 # book-app
-*Book App* is a Spring Boot Application which allows users to:
+*Book App* is a Spring Boot Application that allows users to:
   1. search all the available books. search a book by book name.
   2. get book recommendations based on book genre and author.
-  3. create a user profile(registration) access the user profile(login)
+  3. create a user profile(registration)
+  4. access the user profile(login)
-  4. add/delete books as favourites.
+  5. add/delete books as favourites.
-  5. update password.
+  6. update the password.
-  6. delete user profile.
+  7. delete his/her user profile.

  *Tools and Technologies used*: